 - A kitchen area with fridge and microwave

-The School of CLAS have very kindly agreed to let School of English PGR students, who are working out of hours in the PGR Offices, use of their kitchen facilities, located in B9 (Trent Building), as follows:
+In the meantime, PhD students are encouraged to use the facilities in Graduate Centre in Highfield House, and the School of CLAS have very kindly agreed to continue to let School of English PhD students use their kitchen facilities, located in B9 (Trent Building), as follows:

 Weekdays - before 8.30am and after 17.00.